Foreign funding of non-governmental organizations: Egypt

 A 2002 law restricted the activities of NGOs which received foreign funding, prohibiting them to engage in any political or policy related work.
 Egypt–United States relations were seriously disrupted by raids on NGOs which occurred in July 2011, several months after the overthrow of Hosni Mubarak.
 Civil society organizations had criticized the Supreme Council of the Armed Forces' handling of the power transfer.
 In 2013, 42 employees of various NGOs including Freedom House and the Konrad Adenauer Foundation were convicted of "operating an organization without a license and receiving illegal foreign funding".

 Ethiopia

 Ethiopia introduced restrictive anti-foreign NGO legislation, the Charities and Societies Proclamation, in 2009, but substantially relaxed it in 2019.

 Kenya

 In 2013, a Kenyan law which would have imposed a cap on foreign funding was rejected by the legislature.
 However, in 2014 President Uhuru Kenyatta stated that he would not allow "organizations advancing foreign interests to destabilize the government".

 Nigeria

 Foreign funding of NGOs, including newspapers, also occurs in Nigeria.
 Nigeria adopted a law restricting foreign funding in 2017, closely modeled on a similar law adopted by Sierra Leone in 2016.
 Freedom House stated that the law could lead to "improper state control of NGO programs, if not outright co-optation of NGOs".

+Uganda

+In Uganda, the regulation of foreign funding for non-governmental organizations (NGOs) is primarily governed by the NGO Act 2016 and the NGO (Amendment) Act 2024, which require the disclosure of fund sources and promote financial self-sustainability.

+As of 2026, the issue remains controversial following the January 2026 suspension of several high-profile human rights and election-monitoring NGOs by the National Bureau for NGOs.
+These suspensions, often based on allegations of activities "prejudicial to national security" under Section 42(d) of the Act, have been criticized by civil society as a means of restricting foreign influence and civic space during election periods.
+Additionally, a proposed NGO Funding Act was introduced to Parliament in early 2026 with the aim of reducing dependency on foreign donors by mandating government vetting of large international grants.